In 'the cathedral of hockey,' bipartisanship still exists in Minnesota

 “You know no one really likes the Senate, other than you,” Lillie said to Sens.
 Paul Anderson, R-Plymouth, and Nick Frentz, DFL-North Mankato, who was playing on the opposite team.

 Anderson isn’t running again and leaving politics behind after this legislative session, but he still shows up to play on Sunday nights.
-“It’s a great diversion,” Anderson said.
+“It’s a great diversion,” he said.

 Winkler, an attorney who manages the House caucus by day, said the Sunday night games are the only time he gets to play hockey anymore.